ADHD at Work: How to Thrive in a Job That Wasn't Designed for Your Brain

 - Short bursts of intense focus rather than sustained monotonous attention

-If you want support navigating ADHD in your career — whether that is building strategies for your current role or figuring out what kind of work suits your brain — book a free consultation.
+If you want support navigating ADHD in your career, whether that is building strategies for your current role or figuring out what kind of work suits your brain, take a look at our ADHD mentoring services or book a free consultation.
+You might also find it useful to understand the cost of ADHD coaching in the UK so you know what to expect.
 We can work on it together.

 Ready to Build Strategies That Work?

-Living With ADHDADHD Burnout: What It Is, Why It Happens, and How to Recover
+Living With ADHDADHD and Loneliness: Why It Happens and How to Reconnect